 - New buildings should respect the horizontal lines of neighbouring buildings.
-For example, eaves, rooflines, windows, cornices and parapets should be consistent to achieve a harmonious transition between old and new. - Locate the building's entrance doors recessed in a covered alcove. - Corner buildings should have active windows and/or entrances on all street frontages to activate street fronts. - Off-street parking areas should be located at the rear of the building at grade and wrapped within the building envelope or underground, accessed from the rear lane.
-CRUs should be accessed directly by the street. - Pedestrian linkages from the lane should be considered at midblock to provide pedestrian access from parking to the street.
+For example, eaves, roof lines, windows, cornices and parapets should be consistent to achieve a harmonious transition between old and new. - Locate the building's entrance doors recessed in a covered alcove. - Corner buildings should have active windows and/or entrances on all street frontages to activate street fronts. - Off-street parking areas should be located at the rear of the building at grade and wrapped within the building envelope or underground, accessed from the rear lane.
+CRUs should be accessed directly by the street.

-- Use of natural materials such as wood, or brick is encouraged at street level.
+- Pedestrian linkages from the lane should be considered at mid-block to provide pedestrian access from parking to the street. - Use of natural materials such as wood, or brick is encouraged at street level.
 The predominant use of glazed curtain wall systems is not considered appropriate.
 Large areas of exposed natural or painted concrete are discouraged.
 Materials vary from building to building to provide variation and diversity in the streetscape.
-Limit the number of materials used within a single - Windows with heavy lintel and sill and wide window casements are encouraged. - Provide continuous weather protection.
-Canopies' height should match existing adjacent building's canopies to create continuity along the streetscape.
-Canopies should be opaque, simple, fabric, and demountable.
-Recommended inclination of canopies is 45 degrees (minimum 30 is acceptable).
+Limit the number of materials used within a single building.